ludovicocaldara/misc-labs/ebr-online/ebr/human-resources/README.md

 ## Create a new edition to add the `dn` column to `departments` and `employees`
-As an example of schema change, let's start with a basic `add column`.
+As an example of schema change, let's start with a basic `add column` with some dependents.
 We'll use the same modifications as the file [`hr_dn_c.sql`](https://github.com/oracle/db-sample-schemas/tree/main/human_resources) in the official `db-sample-schemas` repository.

 To achieve this goal with `EBR` and Liquibase, I have splitted the file in multiple SQL files:
 ```